Cale Morris

-Christopher Cale Morris (born May 22, 1996) is an American former professional ice hockey goaltender.
+Christopher Cale Morris (born May 22, 1996) is an American former professional ice hockey player.

 Following success in the United States Hockey League with the Chicago Steel and Waterloo Black Hawks, Morris joined the University of Notre Dame in the Big Ten Conference (B1G).
 During the 2017–18 season, he was awarded the Mike Richter Award as the most outstanding goaltender in Division I NCAA men's ice hockey, Big Ten Goaltender of the Year and Big-Ten Player of the Year as he led Notre Dame to the 2018 NCAA National Championship Finals.
 He was also selected for the AHCA First Team All-American, All-Big Ten First Team, and named a Hobey Baker Award finalist.

 Early life

 Morris was born on May 22, 1996, to mother Kathy Morris and father Christopher Lee Morris.
 He has two older sisters, Kalee and Jessi.
-Growing up in Colorado, Morris played football, baseball and soccer on top of hockey, however, he states that he was inspired to become more committed to hockey in part due to goaltender Kyle Hayton's guidance.
+Growing up in Colorado, Morris played football, baseball and soccer on top of hockey; he states that he was inspired to become more committed to hockey in part due to goaltender Kyle Hayton's guidance.
 Hayton was a friend of his sisters who let Morris use his old equipment and practice in net.
 Morris played AAA hockey with the Colorado Thunderbirds from 2008 to 2013.